 They are most commonly seen in the summer and can often be spotted fluttering near the edges of fields or flowers.

-This butterfly species is particularly attracted to milkweed, goldenrod, and thistles, which makes them an important pollinator for these plants.
+This butterfly species is particularly attracted to milkweed, goldenrod, and thistles, making it an important pollinator for these plants.

 The next time you stroll in nature, watch for the Common Wood-Nymph butterfly and be sure to appreciate the beauty and importance of this wonderful insect.